Daniel-Chin/Interaction_Lab-NYU_Shanghai/Final_research/src.md

-My previous definition of interaction is:
+My previous definition of interaction was:
-Giving and receiving attention.
+<b>Giving and receiving attention.</b>
 My argument was, if something can be ignored by the user, even if it was useful, there was still no interaction with the user.

-Especially when I was writing the blog post regarding my midterm project, I realized the inconsistency between what Tristan and I made and my definition of interaction.
+Especially when I was writing the blog post regarding my midterm project, I realized the inconsistency between what [Tristan](https://wp.nyu.edu/shanghai-ima-documentation/wp-admin/edit.php?post_type=post&author=41309) and I made and my definition of interaction.
 The Laser Arcade was not so much about the attention between players and the machine, but rather, more about the attention between the two players.
-The game has its own noticable and memorable characteristics, but the main experiece is focused on competing with your friend.
+The game has its own noticeable and memorable characteristics, but the main experience is focused on competing with your friend.

 Hence, I expand my definition of interaction:
-A machine giving and receiving attention with human, or a machine helping humans give and receive attention.
+<b>A machine giving and receiving attention with human, or a machine helping humans give and receive attention.</b>

 During the process of formulating the definition, I researched some claimed-interactive projects (mostly games).
 Here are two of them that I will talk about.